-'''

 VARIABLE_NAME, EXPRESSION;

-'''

-Here only the final value is specified for a given parameter/exogenous; the initial value is taken from the preceeding initval block.
+Here only the final value is specified for a given parameter/exogenous; the initial value is taken from the preceeding initval block (or from the preceeding endval block if there is one before the homotopy_setup block).

-A necessary condition for a successful homotopy is that Dynare must be able to solve the steady state for the initial parameters/exogenous without additional help (using the guess values given in the initval block).
+A necessary condition for a successful homotopy is that Dynare must be able to solve the steady state for the initial parameters/exogenous without additional help (using the guess values given in the initval or endval block).